tamara-qassem/f1/README.md

 - **Interactive Race Results Analysis:**
   Stay tuned for an interactive analysis of the `race_results.xlsx` data.
 Explore race-related information throughout the years, including world champions, car constructor champions, and more.

-I'm continuously working on improving my skills or analyses; however, I did want to share what I've done so far.
+I'm continuously working on improving my skills and analyses; however, I did want to share what I've done so far.
 Check back for updates and new features!